iwantm/QAPracticalProject/README.md

 This is an example of the messages sent by the bot.

 ### Benefits of Pipeline
 The multibranch pipeline allowed for benefits during the latter development of the project.
 As each branch ran the unit testing of the application, this meant that I was given message notifcations when tests had passed.
-This also allowed GitHub to tell me ,in the pull request screen ,if a branch can be merged based on if it had passed tests.
+This also allowed GitHub to tell me if a branch can be merged based on if it had passed tests.
 ![Imgur](https://i.imgur.com/GhwkmGJ.png)
-This would allow me to choose whether to merge pull requests based on successful tests rather than risking the up time of application.
+This would allow me to choose whether to merge pull requests based on successful tests rather than risking the deployment of the application.
 ### Branch views
 The BlueOcean plugin for Jenkins also much improved the user interface for Jenkins, which made it easier to see which stage the pipeline was in.
 This meant that accessing the logs produced for builds was much easier and it was all in one place.
 ![Imgur](https://i.imgur.com/Y776tZv.png)